|Writer / Director, Robert Child|

 In 2008 I began writing screenplays and both my first two feature film screenplays HAMILTON and BLOOD BETRAYAL reached the finals in two separate screen writing competitions.
 "Hamilton" was declared an "Official Finalist" in the Hollywood Screenplay Contest and "Blood Betrayal" reached the semi-finals in the 27th Write Movies International Writing Contest out of thousands of entries.
 Blood Betrayal has now been adapted to a Kindle novel.

 USS Franklin Museum Association President, H. Prentice Baptiste, wrote, "We wish to extend to you, Robert Child, membership as a full fledged crew member of the USS Franklin for your work in setting the record straight of the heroic effort in saving one of the great ships of the U.S. Navy in World War II and your name will be permanently inscribed on the official crew roster."

-Thanks for visiting this site and I hope you enjoy both my books and films.
+Thanks for visiting this site and I hope you enjoy my books, films and podcasts.